cloudflare/cloudflare-docs/content/cloudflare-one/policies/zero-trust/common-configs.md

 ---
-order: 2
 pcx-content-type: configuration
+title: Common configurations
+weight: 3
 ---

 # Common configurations

 This section addresses a few common policy configurations and best practices.

-For a basic overview of how to create, edit, and delete Policies on the dashboard, please see the [policy management page](/policies/zero-trust/policy-management).
+For a basic overview of how to create, edit, and delete Policies on the dashboard, please see the [policy management page](/cloudflare-one/policies/zero-trust/policy-management/).

 ## Allow